liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

  ![tip](../../images/tip-pen-paper.png)**Tip:** Be aware that using Struts portlet and referring to a `StrutsResource` bundle in your `portlet.xml` engages a different title and description algorithm.
-Titles and long titles are pulled using the following two keys:
+Titles and long titles are pulled using two different keys:

 - javax.portlet.long-title.1_WAR_personalfinanceportlet
 - javax.portlet.title.1_WAR_personalfinanceportlet

 ---

 ### Overriding Liferay portal translations

-If you want your translations available throughout the portal, or if you want to override an existing translation, refer to Chapter 7 of this guide, specifically the *Overriding a Language.properties File* section.
+If you want your translations available throughout the portal, or if you want to override an existing translation, refer to Chapter 6 of this guide, specifically the *Overriding a Language.properties File* section.
 It describes how to use a hook to override existing Liferay translations.
 You can share your keys with other portlets, as well as override existing Liferay translations.

 ### Summary

 If localization is important for your portlets, always consider statements in a *localization plan*, since some portlets in your plugin and hard customer requests can make a mess in your localization files and keys.
-If possible, always reuse Liferay core language keys.
+If possible, reuse Liferay core language keys since they're already translated for you.

-If there's no key you can use, you can create your own, as we described here.
+If there's no key you can use, you can create your own, as described in this chapter.
 Liferay gives you the tools to make localization possible, and uses a web service to provide rudimentary translations.